Broughton Poggs

-Broughton Poggs is a village in the civil parish of Filkins and Broughton Poggs in West Oxfordshire.
+Broughton Poggs is a village in the civil parish of Filkins and Broughton Poggs, in the West Oxfordshire district, in the county of Oxfordshire, England.
 Broughton Poggs is 3 mi southwest of Carterton.

 Parish church

 Parts of the Church of England parish church of Saint Peter are early Norman, including the 12th-century nave and font.
 There is a small Norman window in the north wall.
 The chancel arch is also 12th-century but the squints that flank it are later insertions.
 Early English and Decorated Gothic windows have been inserted in the south wall of the nave.
 The lower part of the bell tower was built around 1200 and the chancel is late 13th century.
 The north porch may be 13th or 14th century.
 The south door is set in a Caernarvon arch.
 St Peter's was restored and altered in 1874, and is a Grade II* listed building.
 St Peter's parish is now part of the Benefice of Shill Valley and Broadshire, which includes also the parishes of Alvescot, Black Bourton, Broadwell, Filkins, Holwell, Kelmscott, Kencot, Langford, Little Faringdon, Shilton and Westwell.